 A spokesman for Cabot Energy says the company has created hundreds of jobs and is working with the state to clear up environmental problems in Dimock.

 Back in the hilly terrain around Dimock, 14 families are suing Cabot Energy over water contamination.
 Norma Fiorentino is part of the suit, so is Ron Carter, a retired factory worker.

-Mr. RON CARTER (Retired Factory Worker): They thought they'd come in here and we're a bunch of hillbillies who didn't know any better.
+RON CARTER: They thought they'd come in here and we're a bunch of hillbillies who didn't know any better.
 I guess, maybe we were, but it didn't take us long to learn.

 MARRITZ: Now other states are looking to learn from Pennsylvania.